-5. The Plenary in November 2013 in Freeport, The Bahamas decided that Sint Maarten should report to the Plenary in May 2014.
-It was also decided, that countries under review by the CFATF ICRG, such as Sint Maarten should strive to complete their reforms by May 2014.
-Given the above, this report will focus on assessing whether Sint Maarten has achieved full compliance in the outstanding examiner's recommendations in its Core and Key Recommendations as well as other outstanding Recommendations rated as PC or NC in the MER.
+4. The Plenary in May 2014 in Miami, Florida decided that Sint Maarten should remain in status quo (Expedited Follow-Up) and report to November 2014 Plenary, considering that the Mutual Evaluation Report for the country was approved in January 2013 and the progress that Sint Maarten is permanently achieving.
+This report will focus on assessing whether Sint Maarten has achieved full compliance in the outstanding examiner's recommendations in its Core and Key Recommendations as well as other outstanding Recommendations rated as PC or NC in the MER.
+This report will address also the updates provided by Sint Maarten for the Recommendations 1, 2, 4 and 34 rated as LC in the MER.